UK Court Delays Decision On Assanges Last-ditch Extradition Appeal Bid - UrduPoint

 UK Court Delays Decision On Assange's Last-ditch Extradition Appeal Bid

-London, (APP - UrduPoint / Pakistan Point News - 26th Mar, 2024) Two UK judges on Tuesday delayed a decision on whether to grant WikiLeaks founder Julian Assange a last-ditch appeal against extradition to the United States, giving Washington three weeks to provide "assurances" in the case.
+London, (APP - UrduPoint / Pakistan Point News - 26th Mar, 2024) Two UK judges delayed a decision Tuesday on whether to grant WikiLeaks founder Julian Assange a last-ditch appeal against extradition to the United States, giving Washington three weeks to provide further "assurances" in the case.

 The US wants the 52-year-old Australian citizen to stand trial there for WikiLeaks' publication of hundreds of thousands of secret military and diplomatic files in 2010 relating to the wars in Iraq and Afghanistan.

-Attempting to halt the process, he had suffered a string of court losses in the long-running legal saga, which his supporters see as a battle for media freedom.
+Attempting to halt the process, Assange had suffered a string of court losses in the long-running legal saga, which his supporters see as a battle for media freedom.

-But following two days of evidence last month, the judges in London said Assange had "a real prospect of success" on three of his nine grounds of appeal.
+But following two days of evidence last month, the judges in London said he had "a real prospect of success" on three of his nine grounds of appeal.

-Victoria Sharp and Jeremy Johnson gave Washington three weeks to provide fresh assurances over concerns he will be prejudiced at trial because he is not an American citizen and that he could face the death penalty if convicted.
+Victoria Sharp and Jeremy Johnson gave Washington three weeks to allay concerns that he will be prejudiced at trial because he is not an American citizen and that he could face the death penalty if convicted.

 "Before making a final decision on the application for leave to appeal, we will give the respondent an opportunity to give assurances," the pair wrote in their 66-page ruling.